 2. Who is the target for this initiative?

 Notice I said target (singular).
 If you’re producing content for everyone, you’re producing for no one.
 Countless content marketing research reports (like this one, slide 9) reinforce that audience relevance is the largest contributor to effectiveness.
 All too often, new Divvy customers struggle to fill in our “target audience” field with a defined list of target buyer profiles or personas.
-And I get that personas are often hard to nail down (although platforms like Akoonu are making it easier), but not defining a specific, single target audience for an initiative is just setting yourself up for failure.
+And I get that personas are often hard to nail down, but not defining a specific, single target audience for an initiative is just setting yourself up for failure.

 3. How long are we planning to keep this initiative going?